Blog Home / Compliance / Defending Your Assets: The Importance of Cybersecurity Regulations for Finance Teams

 Phishing

-Phishing involves fraudulent attempts to obtain sensitive information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity.
-These attacks are usually conducted via email, where the attacker tricks the recipient into clicking a malicious link or downloading an infected attachment.
+Phishing involves fraudulent attempts to steal sensitive information (like usernames, passwords, and credit card details) by pretending to be a trustworthy source.
+These attacks are usually conducted via email, where the attacker tricks the recipient into clicking a bad link or downloading a malicious attachment.

 Social Engineering

-Social engineering exploits human psychology to manipulate individuals into divulging confidential information.
+Social engineering exploits human psychology to manipulate individuals into giving up confidential information.
 These attacks can be highly sophisticated and often involve extensive research on the target.

 Common social engineering tactics include: